 It is impressive for a shore dive near a city, and for such a small area.
 For comparison, they counted 477 species at the reputed Flinders Reef in Moreton Bay.
 But don’t expect corals at the Gold Coast Seaway.
 It’s a lot about sand and human-made structures with hundreds of fish hanging around.
-If you’re on the Gold Coast looking for diving or snorkelling on a coral reef, check out Cook Island instead.
+If you’re on the Gold Coast looking to dive or snorkelsu on a coral reef, check out Cook Island instead.

 What to expect when snorkelling or scuba diving the Gold Coast Seaway

 The visibility can vary a lot from one day to another.
 It’s sometimes 3-5 metres or up to 15 metres.
-Northern winds are usually to avoid if you want to increase your chances of having good visibility.
+You should avoid northern winds to increase your chances of having good visibility.

-There are toilets on the carpark, and outside shower right at the spot where you enter or exit the water.
+There are toilets in the carpark, and an outside shower right at the spot where you enter or exit the water.
 The stairs over the rocks make the entry and exit super easy.